Ianokane1/Vim-Vigor/README.md

     def save(self, *args, **kwargs):
         """
-        Orverride the original save method to set the order number if it hasn't already been set
+        Override the original save method to set the order number if it hasn't already been set
         """
         if not self.order_number: